itsmeow/MapDiffBot-DMM/README.md

 `threads-fileio`: Threads dedicated to performing diffs and writing files.

+`use-gzip`: Enables writing DMMs to gzipped files.
+Webservers can be configured to serve these directly, saving local storage and bandwith.
+Note that the builtin file server does not support this option.

 ### Development Options

 `port`: Port to listen to webhook requests on.